Acquire

 Welcome to Furever Home Animal Rescue, an organization that assists in helping dogs find and thrive in permanent "forever homes" through training, socialization opportunities, fostering, and providing resources and connections to other support groups and professionals.

-FHAR assists shelters and rescue organizations to help save the lives of dogs who might not otherwise survive or find homes through marketing and assistance with adoption, training, fostering, fundraising, and more.
+FHAR assists shelters and rescue organizations help save the lives of dogs who might not otherwise survive or find homes through marketing and assistance with adoption, training, fostering, fundraising, and more.

 FHAR also helps new foster parents during the months and years AFTER "gotcha day" by providing free hands-on training, workshops, socialization opportunities, support groups, and connections to important resources and professionals.